 Build a Google Review Link to Gather Reviews

 Acquiring reviews from clients for your Google My Business listing is an excellent way to boost your online reputation and local SEO results.
+It’s an amazing online marketing tactic.
 But in order to do so successfully, you’ll need a simple and convenient way for clients to leave a review.
 Enter the direct Google review link.
 In this article, we’ll discuss why you want reviews, show you how to build a Google review link, and outline some of the best ways to start collecting reviews.
 Let’s jump right in.

 Why Google Reviews?

 It might sound ridiculous, but we live in a Google-centric world.
 With over 5 billion searches every day (Source: Search Engine Land) it’s paramount your business shows up in Google Search Results.
 Google reviews are one of just many factors taken into consideration for the mysterious ranking algorithm.
 Especially for local SEO like Google maps packs.